Donaldcwl/browser-image-compression/README.md

 ```javascript
 import imageCompression from 'browser-image-compression';
 ```
-(can be used in framework like React, Angular, Vue etc)
+(can be used in frameworks like React, Angular, Vue etc)

-(work with bundler like webpack and rollup)
+(work with bundlers like webpack and rollup)

 ### (or) Load UMD js file:
 You can download imageCompression from the [dist folder][dist].